Detection rules schema¶

 false_positive_patterns, related_techniques, confidence.

-The prompt is hardened against prompt injection: it explicitly marks the rule body as untrusted input, and the explainer neutralises </rule_source> delimiters in the body before concatenation.
+The prompt marks the rule body as untrusted input.
+The explainer also neutralises </rule_source> delimiters in the body before concatenation.

-SigmaRule (Subtype)¶
+SigmaRule (subtype)¶

 @dataclass